Torquay: History

 The second phase in the expansion of Torquay began when Torre railway station was opened on 18 December 1848.
 The improved transport connections resulted in rapid growth at the expense of nearby towns not on Isambard Kingdom Brunel's railways.
 The more central Torquay railway station was opened on 2 August 1859 with views of the sea from the platforms.
 After the growth of the preceding decades, Torquay was granted borough status in 1892.

 Torquay Tramways operated electric street trams from 1907.
-They were initially powered by the unusual Dolter stud-contact electrification so as not to disfigure the town with overhead wires, but in 1911, was converted to more conventional overhead-line supply.
+They were initially powered by the unusual Dolter stud-contact electrification so as not to disfigure the town with overhead wires but in 1911 the system was converted to more conventional overhead-line supply.
 The line was extended into Paignton in 1911 but the network was closed in 1934.

 The Royal National Lifeboat Institution's Torquay Lifeboat Station was at the Ladies Bathing Cove from 1876 until 1923.
 A second lifeboat was kept at the harbour from 1917 until 1928.
-Torquay was regarded as a "Spa Town" after the Marine Spa was built on Beacon Hill near the harbour.
-Originally called the "Bath Saloons complex", it had an open air tide-filled swimming bath.
+Torquay was regarded as a spa town after the Marine Spa was built on Beacon Hill near the harbour.
+Originally called the Bath Saloons complex, it had an open-air tide-filled swimming bath.
 The complex was opened in 1853 after Beacon Hill headland was dynamited to make space for it.
-Charles Dickens was said to have made readings there.
+Charles Dickens was said to have given readings there.

-During World War I, military hospitals were sited in Torquay – many survivors from the Battle of Gallipoli recuperated in the town – and it was used as a troop staging area.
-In September 1915, King George V and Queen Mary visited.
+During World War I military hospitals were sited in Torquay – many survivors from the Battle of Gallipoli recuperated in the town – and it was used as a troop staging area.
+In September 1915 King George V and Queen Mary visited.